ci-compass/cicf/week07-architecture-and-archives/README.md

 Flask is a very simple python framework for making web applications.
 Here is a Flask app showing how a web server works.

-First, activate your virtual environment and install the required packages:
+First, create and activate a virtual environment, then install the required packages:

+    $ python3 -m venv venv
     $ source venv/bin/activate
     $ pip install flask requests

 Then start the Flask development server:

     $ python app.py

 You should see output similar to: